devpies/reporter/README.md

 ## Contributing

-To contribute, create an issue or pull request.
-Remember to use the project Makefile for common development tasks:
+To contribute, please create an issue or pull request.
+For common development tasks, utilize the project's Makefile.

 ```
 make install
 make test
+make build
 ```